se-edu/guides/tutorials/ab3TracingCode.md

         return new CommandResult(String.format(MESSAGE_EDIT_PERSON_SUCCESS, Messages.format(editedPerson)));
     }
    ```
 4. We hope that you have developed an appreciation for sequence diagrams in understanding high-level overviews of AB3.
-   Below is a sequence diagram, some method calls are not included for sake of brevity.
-   that illustrates the interactions within the Model component during the execution of an edit command.
+   Below is a sequence diagram, with some method calls omitted for brevity, illustrating the interactions within the Model component during the execution of an edit command.
    <puml src="images/tracing/EditSequenceDiagramModelHighLevel.puml"
    alt="Tracing an `edit` command through the Model component"/>
 5. Let us put a breakpoint at this line which will be the first passing of control to `Model` in `EditCommand#execute()`.